- 1. Name of the medicinal product

 No information is available on the effects of administration of Benadryl Allergy Relief during human pregnancy or lactation.
 Acrivastine, like most medicines, should not be used during pregnancy or lactation unless the potential benefit of treatment to the mother outweighs any possible risk to the developing foetus/nursing infant.

-Most patients do not experience drowsiness with Benadryl Allergy Relief.
-Nevertheless, as there is individual variation in response to all medication, it is sensible to caution all patients about engaging activities requiring mental alertness, such as driving a car or operating machinery, until patients are familiar with their own response to the drug.
+Acrivastine may cause dizziness and somnolence.
+Nevertheless, as there is individual variation in response to all medication, it is sensible to caution all patients about engaging in activities requiring mental alertness, such as driving a car or operating machinery, until patients are familiar with their own response to the drug.